Why study as part of the CDT in Aerosol Science?

 Our graduates will become agile experts, able to work at the many boundaries between the conventional disciplines where aerosols play a role.

-After a period of intensive training hosted by the CAS hub at the University of Bristol during year 1, you will have the opportunity to build networks across the 7 universities, undertaking a short project at either your home institution or another partnering institution.
+After a period of intensive training hosted by the CDT hub at the University of Bristol during year 1, you will have the opportunity to build networks across the 7 universities, undertaking a short project at either your home institution or another partnering institution.
 These training elements will equip you for your PhD research in years 2-4.

 Throughout your PhD, you will be supported by a mentoring team of two academic supervisors and an industrial partner.
 You will benefit from the diverse backgrounds of your peers, with training in year 1 using team-based learning.
 Cooperative learning groups in subsequent years will continue to provide opportunities for peer-to-peer learning and support.